kushidesign/kushi-quickstart/README.md

   <meta name="viewport" content="width=device-width, initial-scale=1.0">
   <!---
-    The value of the `href` in the link tag below needs to align with the provided value in your kushi.edn config file.
+    The value of the `href` in the link tag below needs to align with the provided value in your `kushi.edn` config file.
-    At minimum, you must specify a value for :css-dir in your kushi.edn.
+    At minimum, you must specify a value for :css-dir in your `kushi.edn`.
-    You can optionally specify a value for :css-filename.
+    You can optionally specify a value for `:css-filename`.
-    The default value for :css-filename will be `kushi.css`.
+    The default value for `:css-filename` will be `kushi.css`.
   -->
   <link rel="stylesheet" href="./css/kushi.css" type="text/css">
   <title>Kushi Quickstart</title>